romilly/rpi-docker-tensorflow/README.md

 ## Update:

-It looks as if Hypriot have removed their deb package, perhaps because Docker now officially support ARM architecture.
+Hypriot have removed their deb package, perhaps because Docker now officially support ARM architecture.

+I have installed Docker's official version for the Pi, and have encountered some problems in building a TensorFlow container.

-I will investigate and update the instructions.
+Once I have resolved these I will update the instructions.

 **Until then the instructions below are out-of-date and will not work.**